Asking your pony for leg yield

 1. Turn onto the centre line in a bouncy walk.
 If you turned left onto the centre line your inside is your left (your inside is right if you turned right)

-2. Get straight before tightening your fingers on both reins to ask your pony not to go forward and to listen to you.
+2. Get straight before tightening your fingers on both reins to ask your pony not to go forward and to listen to you (a half halt).

 3. Give him a strong push with your inside leg.

 4. As he steps over catch him with your outside leg.